berndfo/istio-mock/README.md

 ` kubectl create namespace mock-1 `

-Make new namespace current, so we can ommit explicit `--namespace` parameters for commands from now on.
+Make new namespace current, so we can omit explicit `--namespace` parameters for commands from now on.

 ` kubectl config set-context $(kubectl config current-context) --namespace mock-1 `

 ### Create the mock services you need

 `mock-service-pod.yaml` is a template for creating any number of services.
-All those services differ _in name only_, their runtime is the exactly same container.
+All those services differ _in name only_, their runtime is exactly the same container.
 This way, they are actually distinct deployments and can be addressed by other services by name.
 They can then be meshed together.

 ` sed 's/${istiomock}/service1/' kubernetes/mock-service-pod.yaml >kubernetes/service1-deployment.yaml `

 Repeat the above for more services, replace "service1" (2 times) in the above command line with the name of your service.

-Of course you can adopt some parametrization in this file like the number of replicas.
+Of course, you can adopt some parametrization in this file like the number of replicas.

 ### Make them Istio-ready
 Services handled by Istio require special preparation.
 Therefore, for every service yaml created in the previous step, run kube-inject: